Invalidenhaus Berlin

 How long should I spend visiting?

-To confirm accessibility options, contact the site directly for the most accurate and up-to-date information.
+For specific accessibility options, check the official website for the most current information.

 Can I buy tickets online?